 Extension for Missing Multi-Dose Immunization Series

-We understand that due to the multiple doses required for some non-COVID-19 vaccines, students may not have fulfilled all immunization requirements by the deadline for their entering semester, listed in the box above.
-Students should submit documentation of what immunizations have been completed by the deadline for their entering semester and request the late vaccination agreement from immunizations@berklee.
+We understand that due to the multiple doses required for some vaccines, students may not have fulfilled all immunization requirements by the deadline for their entering semester, listed in the box above.
+Students should submit documentation of what immunizations have been completed by the deadline to Magnus Health for their entering semester.
 As students continue to complete their immunization requirements, they should submit their updated documents to Magnus Health for a more efficient check-in process.
-Students cannot check in if they are missing COVID-19 vaccinations.

 Getting Immunizations Near Campus

-In most cases, the required immunizations can be received at pharmacies, however, you may also go to a hospital or doctor's office to receive immunizations for these diseases if you prefer.
+In most cases, the required immunizations can be received at pharmacies such as CVS, however, you may also go to a hospital or doctor's office to receive immunizations for these diseases if you prefer.
 Immunizations are generally covered by insurance, but please check with your insurance carrier to confirm coverage.
 We recommend students call our partners at Tufts Medical Center at 617-636-6006 to make an appointment with the Collegiate Center for Wellness.

 All required immunizations, as well as the flu (influenza) shot, human papillomavirus (HPV) shot, and more, are available at the locations listed on our Health Care Near Campus page.